 What diseases are associated with trigger finger?

-Is shockwave therapy effective in trigger finger?
+Is shockwave therapy effective for trigger finger?

 Good info